 PP115 Pipe Style Details

-The five-minutes of TV fame resulted in a number of calls and emails to Alpine SnowGuards in Vermont.
-Given this wonderful opportunity, I’d like to share some additional information about the PP115 pipe-style snow guard system.
+The five-minutes of TV fame resulted in a number of calls and emails to Alpine SnowGuards in Vermont, sparking huge interest in the residential construction market.
+Given this wonderful opportunity, I’d like to share additional information about the PP115 pipe-style snow guard system:

-- The installation shown on This Old House is the standard installation, on an EPDM membrane roof.
+• Installation shown on This Old House is the standard installation, on an EPDM membrane roof

-- The PP115 system is also available for TPO, PVC, and lock-seam soldered copper roofs.
-The key is to use the appropriate flashing material for the given roof type.
+• PP115 system is also available for TPO, PVC, and lock-seam soldered copper roofs; the key is to use the appropriate flashing material for the given roof type

 PP115 Installed on Notable Projects